 2 US men, ex-Colombia soldiers held in Haiti assassination

-PORT-AU-PRINCE, Haiti (AP) — Seventeen suspects have been detained so far in the stunning assassination of Haiti’s president, and Haitian authorities say two are believed to hold dual U.S.-Haitian citizenship and Colombia’s government says at least six are former soldiers in its army.
-The chief of Haiti’s National Police said Thursday night that eight more suspects were being sought and three others had been killed by police.
-Officials had earlier said seven were killed.
-Colombia’s government says it was asked about six of the suspects in Haiti, including two of those killed, and determined they were retired Colombian soldiers, though it hasn’t released their identities.
-Haitian officials identified two of the detainees as Haitian Americans, but gave no details beyond their names.
+PORT-AU-PRINCE, Haiti (AP) — Seventeen suspects have been detained so far in the stunning assassination of Haiti’s president, and Haitian authorities say two are believed to hold dual U.S.-Haitian citizenship and Colombia says at least six are former soldiers.
+Haiti’s police chief said eight more suspects were being sought and three others had been killed by police.
+“We are going to bring them to justice,” the police chief said after the brazen killing of President Jovenel Moïse.
+Colombian police said investigators would gather and send information on communications, flights and financial ties to Haiti.
+Taiwan says 11 armed suspects were arrested trying to break into its embassy in Haiti.
+It gave no details on those detained and said it was up to the Haitian police to determine if there was a connection.